Preventing Top DFM Errors in Your PCB Design

 Implement a minimum photoresist width to avoid this defect.
 Apply the same net spacing (less than 3 mils) or airgap that can be removed or filled.
 A proper DFM analysis is necessary to identify possible areas where slivers could form and resolve issues if any.

-Component selection should be done based upon its availability, lead-time considerations, and monitoring of obsolete parts.
+Component selection should be done based on its availability, lead-time considerations, and monitoring of obsolete parts.
 This ensures components are available well before the commencement of manufacturing.

 Determine the sizes of components and packages by properly studying the BOM.
 You can opt for larger components for resistors and capacitors when sufficient space is available.
 For instance, use a 0603 or 0805 size capacitor/resistor instead of a 0402/0201.
 The selection is influenced by voltage, current, and frequency.
 When possible, choose smaller packages; otherwise, select larger ones.
 Overuse of small component packages can complicate circuit board assembly, thereby making cleaning and reworking more difficult.